jacomaga/jacomaga/README.md

 <p alt="about me">I am a technology enthusiast and i currently work with Application support 😄
   <br>
-I like to learn about software development, OPSEC, Pentest, kernels, operational system, almost everything about computers.
+I like to study about software development, OPSEC, Pentest, kernels, operational system and almost everything about computers.
   <br>
- In 2021 i became a System Analysis and Development technologist, I learned some things, but I still have a lot to learn.
+ In 2021 I became a System Analysis and Development technologist, I've learned a few things, but I still have a lot to learn.
 </p>

 #### What you find here 🔎

 <p alt="what you find here">I'm currently studying about Ruby and Ruby on rails.
-I'm pretending to create some API with rails and use my ReactJS and React Native knowlege to work with the frontend.
-So you gonna find something about it.
+I want to create some API with rails and use my ReactJS and React Native knowlege to work with the frontend.
+So you gonna find something about it in the near future.
 I also will post some automatization with a scripted language.
 I'm kinda out of python, but i usually i write something with it.</p>

 <div alt="social media" align="left">